 Founded in 1932 with 33 members, SME was originally named the Society of Tool Engineers.
 A year later, it was renamed the American Society of Tool Engineers (ASTE).
 From 1960-69 it was known as the American Society of Tool and Manufacturing Engineers (ASTME).
 It became the Society of Manufacturing Engineers (SME) in 1970.
 In 2012, the SME Board of Directors elected to adopt SME as the brand of the organization and therefore discontinue the use of its full legal name, the Society of Manufacturing Engineers.
 The organization is now referred to as SME.

 SME connects all those who are passionate about making things that improve our world.
 As a nonprofit organization, SME has served practitioners, companies, educators, government and communities across the manufacturing spectrum for more than 80 years.
-Through its strategic areas of events, media, membership, training and development, and the SME Education Foundation, SME shares knowledge to advance manufacturing.
+Through its strategic areas of events, media, membership, training and development, and the SME Education Foundation, SME is uniquely dedicated to advancing manufacturing by addressing both knowledge and skill needs for industry.
 At SME, we are making the future.
 Together.